 Here’s how it typically works.
 Say you buy two cans of Del Monte pineapple.
-Competitor Dole programs the register to notice when someone purchases Del Monte and then spit out a coupon for Dole pineapple.
+Competitor Dole programs the register to note when someone purchases Del Monte and spit out a coupon for Dole pineapple.
 Dole figures you like pineapple and may be willing to change brands with that added incentive.
-They’re right.

 They’re right.
 According to research by MaxPoint Interactive, three of four shoppers say they are more likely to try a new product at the grocery store if they have a coupon for it.